finanalyst/collection/README.md

 New files can be added to the cache object inside the sub using the `.add` method, see [Sources](Sources.md).

 ## Render
-This is the exception to the rule that the config provides a callable.
 The Collection plugin-manager calls the `ProcessedPod.add-plugin` method with the config keys and the path modified to the plugin's subdirectory.

+If the `render` key is True, no callable is provided, and the plugin will be added via the **.add-plugin** method of the `ProcessedPod` object.

+If the `render` key is a Str, then it is the filename of a Raku program that takes a <ProcessedPod> object, and returns a list of Pairs, with `key` the value of a path name below the `%config<destination> ` directory and the `value` a filename local to the plugin's own subdirectory, which is to be copied to the path in the key.

 So the config file must have:

-*  render (True)
+*  render (True | name of callable)

-*  name-space => a string that can be used to store data in the `ProcessedPod` object

-*  custom-raku => a Raku program that evaluates to an array of custom blocks
+*  custom-raku => a Raku program that evaluates to an array of custom blocks (must be set to `()` if no Raku program )

-*  template-raku => a Raku program that evaluates to a hash of RakuClosure templates
+*  template-raku => a Raku program that evaluates to a hash of RakuClosure templates (must be set to `()` if no Raku program)

-*  data-raku => a Raku program that evaluates to an object assigned to the `ProcessedPod` object's `.plugin-data<name-space> `, where 'name-space' is set above.

 It is possible to specify `path` but it must be relative to the plugin's sub-directory.

-These plugins provide three sets of configuration programs that alter the templates, custom blocks and plugin space of the `ProcessPod` object.
-These are evaluated by the `ProcessedPod` object.
+More information about these plugins can be found in the documentation in the `Raku::Pod::Render` distribution.

 ## Compilation
 The `compilation` key must point to a Raku program that delivers a sub object